manneohlund/smart-recycler-adapter/README.md

 ### RecyclableViewHolder

-Sometimes a ViewHolder created by the Adapter cannot be recycled due to its transient state.
+Sometimes a ViewHolder created by the Adapter cannot be recycled due to its transient state.<br/>
 In order to fix this is to implement `RecyclableViewHolder` in your `SmartViewHolder` extension so that upon receiving this callback, Adapter can clear the animation(s) that effect the View's transient state and return <code>true</code> so that the View can be recycled.